Voilett-Roze/asus/Addons-API.md

 ```
 Variable names should be limited to alphanumeric, the dash (-) and the underscore (_) character.
 The maximum length for a name is 29 characters.

 The variable content should in theory allow any 7-bit ASCII printable characters.
 The size limit for the content is 2999 characters.
+If you need more complex values (like strings with carriage returns), it's recommended to use base64 encoding, or to move the data to a separate file (if it's too large or too complex).
+Note that you could write these files to the /www/user/ folder if read access from your web page is necessary.
+In that case, make sure to either use a unique name (reusing your established namespace, for example), or to store data in a sub-directory.

 The maximum total size of the whole repository is 8 KB.
-Due to these size limitations, try to avoid storing large amount of data there - use separate files instead if you need to.
+Due to these size limitations, try to avoid storing large amounts of data there - use separate files instead if you need to.
 If it gets any larger, settings will be truncated when processed by the web server.

 You should define a namespace to ensure easy identification of your settings, since all addons will share the same repository.
 This would look like this: